-Compensation cost recognized during the year ended January 31, 2021 and 2020 related to grants of restricted stock granted by or approved by the Compensation Committee.
-Certain grants of restricted stock to directors and management accelerated in connection with the Merger on July 28, 2020, resulting in approximately \$15.1 of stock-based compensation expense during the year ended January 31, 2021.
-As a result, stock-based compensation was \$17.8 and \$18.2 for the year ended January 31, 2021 and 2020, respectively.
-Unrecognized compensation cost related to restricted stock awards made by the Company was \$3.7 at January 31, 2021.
+Compensation cost recognized during the Transition Period ended December 31, 2021 and fiscal year ended January 31, 2021 related to grants of restricted stock granted by or approved by the Compensation Committee.
+Certain grants of restricted stock to directors and management accelerated in connection with the Merger on July 28, 2020, resulting in approximately \$15.1 of stock-based compensation expense during the fiscal year ended January 31, 2021.
+As a result, stock-based compensation was \$3.2 and \$17.8 for the Transition Period ended December 31, 2021 and fiscal year ended January 31, 2021, respectively.
+Unrecognized compensation cost related to restricted stock awards made by the Company was \$6.8 at December 31, 2021 and \$3.7 at January 31, 2021.